Thai protesters challenge monarchy as huge protests escalate

 The next protest is scheduled for Thursday.
 Protest leaders called on Thais to take Oct.
 14 off work to show their support for change.

-“Radical change is hard in Thailand, but the movement has at least kept the momentum going,” said Titipol Phakdeewanich, dean of political science at Ubon Ratchathani University.
+Other measures they sought for were for people to withdraw deposits from Siam Commercial Bank, in which the king’s Crown Property Bureau owns more than 23% of the shares, and to stop standing for the royal anthem in cinemas.

-Additional reporting by Panarat Thepgumpanat; Editing by Chris Reese and William Mallard
+Additional reporting by Panarat Thepgumpanat; Editing by Chris Reese, William Mallard and Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.